 Why Cybersecurity Remains a Top Priority

-Most companies rely on public cloud services with 96% of companies using at least one public cloud service.
+Most organizations rely on public cloud services with 96% of companies using at least one public cloud service.

-The global cost of a data breach has shown a consistent trend of remaining costly, with data points indicating it was $4.45 million in 2021, $4.24 million in 2022, and again reaching $4.45 million in 2023.
+The global cost of a data breach has gone up every year, with breached data stored in public clouds reaching the highest average breach cost at USD 5.17 million in 2024.
 When you factor in regulatory fines and lost business, your organization could end up losing millions of dollars due to a cyberattack.

 Organizations commonly identify cybersecurity threats, data privacy, and compliance issues as significant challenges.
 Both enterprises and small and medium-sized businesses (SMBs) ranked security as their biggest cloud challenge.